greg-raven/hdc/_posts/2014-09-22-governor-brown-signs-protected-bike-lane-bill-car-fee-for-bike-paths.md

 Governor Jerry Brown signed two bills on Saturday that will make it easier for California cities to build better bike infrastructure.

-The governor approved [Assembly Bill 1193](https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=201320140AB1193), which means protected bike lanes, or cycletracks, will [become an official part of Caltrans’ guidelines](https://la.streetsblog.org/2014/08/29/protected-bike-lane-bill-approved-by-legislature-awaiting-governor/) on bike infrastructure.
+The governor approved [Assembly Bill 1193](https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=201320140AB1193), which means protected bike lanes, or cycletracks, will [become an official part of Caltrans' guidelines](https://la.streetsblog.org/2014/08/29/protected-bike-lane-bill-approved-by-legislature-awaiting-governor/) on bike infrastructure.
 Brown also signed [Senate Bill 1183](https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=201320140SB1183), which will allow local governments to [use a vehicle surcharge to pay for bike paths](https://la.streetsblog.org/2014/04/23/sb-1183-from-bike-tax-to-car-fee/) and bike facility maintenance.

 **State To Create Standards Supporting Protected Bike Lanes**